• F2

 Bank account number

-The TRC is closed to the public until further notice due to an upcoming move to other premises.
+The TRC is closed to the public until Monday, 4 May 2026, due to our move to the Boerhaavelaan.
 The TRC remains in contact via the web, telephone and email.
+For direct contact and personal visits, please contact the TRC at office@trcleiden.org, or by mobile, 06-28830428.

 Donations